 The microcontroller contains a low voltage reset circuit in order to monitor the supply voltage of the device and provides an MCU reset should the value fall below a certain predefined level.

-The LVR function is always enabled in FAST/SLOW mode with a specific LVR voltage, V{LVR} .
-If the supply voltage of the device drops to within a range of $0.9V \sim V{LVR}$ such as might occur when changing the battery in battery powered applications, the LVR will automatically reset the device internally and the LVRF bit in the RSTFC register will also be set to 1.
-For a valid LVR signal, a low supply voltage, i.e., a voltage in the range between $0.9V \sim V{LVR}$ must exist for a time greater than the specified value by t{LVR} in the LVR/LVD Electrical Characteristics table.
+The LVR function can be enabled or disabled by the LVRC control register.
+If the LVRC control register is configured to enable the LVR function, the LVR function will be always enabled except in the SLEEP or IDLE mode.
+If the supply voltage of the device drops to within a range of $0.9V \sim V{LVR}$ such as might occur when changing the battery, the LVR will automatically reset the device internally and the LVRF bit in the RSTFC register will also be set high.
+For a valid LVR signal, a low supply voltage, i.e., a voltage in the range between $0.9V \sim V{LVR}$ must exist for a time greater than that specified by t{LVR} in the LVD/LVR Electrical Characteristics.
 If the low supply voltage state does not exceed this value, the LVR will ignore the low supply voltage and will not perform a reset function.
 The actual t{LVR} value can be selected by the TLVR1 \sim TLVR0 bits in the TLVRC register.

-The actual V{LVR} value is fixed at 3.15V by the LVS bit field in the LVRC register.
-If the LVS7 \sim LVS0 bits are changed to some certain values by environmental noise, the LVR will reset the device after a delay time, t{SRESET} .
-When this happens, the LRF bit in the RSTFC register will be set to 1.
-After power on the register will have the value of 01100110B.
-Note that the LVR function will be automatically disabled when the device enters the SLEEP/IDLE mode.
+The actual V{LVR} value can be selected by the LVS7~LVS0 bits in the LVRC register.
+If the LVS7~LVS0 bits are changed to some certain values by the environmental noise or software setting, the LVR will reset the device after a delay time, t{SRESET} .
+When this happens, the LRF bit in the RSTFC register will be set high.
+After power on the register will have the value of 10011001B.
+Note that the LVR function will be automatically disabled when the device enters the IDLE/SLEEP mode.